 It was then decided to develop a research project applied to the teaching of ethnic-racial relations and human rights, bringing together the four professors of Human Sciences and four scholarship students.
-The research projects were approved in the IFSC's internal notices -PROPPI/DAE n ° 20/2017 and n ° 34/2017 -"Research as an educational principle", being developed between August 2017 and July 2018.
+The research projects were approved in the IFSC's internal notices - PROPPI/DAE n $^\circ$ 20/2017 and n $^\circ$ 34/2017 -

+"Research as an educational principle", being developed between August 2017 and July 2018.
 Thus, the integrating theme "Work, technology and culture" started to be researched from the sub-themes "ethnicracial relations", and "special education" so that the didactic materials elaboration was carried out from an intersectional perspective.
-The work unfolded in a didactic material in which we propose a reflection on ethnic-racial relations by studying the concept of intersectionality history, associated with black feminism and the concept of place of speech 6 Research as a scientific and educational principle is part of every emancipatory process, in which the self-sufficient, critical and self-critical historical subject is built, participant and able to react against the situation of an object and not to cultivate the other as an object.
-Research as dialogue is a daily process that is part of the rhythm of life, a product and a reason for social interests in conflict, the basis of learning that is not restricted to mere reproduction.
-In the simplest sense, it can mean know and know.
+The work unfolded in a didactic material in which we propose a reflection on ethnic-racial relations by studying the concept of intersectionality history, associated with black feminism and the concept of place of speech.
 Following the definition of Dayane Assis (2019, p.
+18):

-18): a) intersectionality is one of the possible theoretical and methodological tools to understand the multiple oppressions; b) intersectionality does not establish a hierarchy or sum of oppressions; c) the place of speech of each individual is multi-referenced from their experiences. (own translation)
+a) intersectionality is one of the possible theoretical and methodological tools to understand the multiple oppressions; b) intersectionality does not establish a hierarchy or sum of oppressions; c) the place of speech of each individual is multi-referenced from their experiences. (own translation)